Bob Gibson's Best Season: 1968

 Fifty years ago, baseball witnessed pitching feats that we may never see again.
 Pitching dominated everything.
 The American League had two players who hit over .300, Alex Johnson of the Angels (.312) and Carl Yastrzemski (.301).
 Both leagues combined had only six players batting over .300.
 Frank Howard was the only player to top 40 homers with 44.
 Willie McCovey led the NL with 36.
 Jimmy Wynn and Ron Santo were tied for 10th place in the Major Leagues in homers with 26.

 Meanwhile, pitchers in 1968 were putting up gaudy numbers.
 Denny McLain of the Tigers won 31 games.
 Seven pitchers posted ERAs below 2.00.
-McLain’s 1.95 ERA was good for only fourth place in the AL; Bobby Bolin of the Giants came in at 1.99, which was only third best in the NL.
+McLain’s 1.95 ERA was good for only fourth place in the AL. Bobby Bolin of the Giants came in at 1.99, which was only third best in the NL.

 Gibson Tops Them All

 But despite all of those worthy candidates, the Pitcher of the Year was Bob Gibson of the Cardinals.
-He posted a 22-9 record, good for second best in the National League behind Juan Marichal’s 26-9 mark.
+He posted a 22-9 record, which was good for second best in the National League behind Juan Marichal’s 26-9 mark.
 But considering his minuscule ERA, it should have been much better.
 Gibson’s ERA that year was 1.12.

 An ERA No One May Match Again